 Editor: Change the first paragraph (P220L33) as follows

 This subclause describes the rate selection rules for group addressed Data and Management frames transmitted by DMG STAs.
-The rate selection rules apply only for MCSs defined in Clause 20 and in Clause 28.
+These rate selection rules apply only to MCSs defined in Clause 20 and Clause 28.

 Editor: Add the following to end of the text in 11ay Draft 5.0 (P220L35)

+Delete (correct thing to do and my preference) or change the third paragraph, and insert a new paragraph as follows

-If the transmit antenna pattern of a single transmission of a group addressed frame covers only one receiver, the frame shall be transmitted following the rate selection rules of individually addressed frames as described in 10.6.7.4 (Rate selection for individually addressed Data and Management frames transmitted by DMG STAs).
+If the antenna pattern used to transmit a single group addressed frame is expected to covers only one receiving STA in the same BSS, the frame may be transmitted following the rate selection rules of individually addressed frames as described in 10.6.7.4 (Rate selection for individually addressed Data and Management frames transmitted by DMG STAs).

+Group addressed DMG STA Directional Transmit Activity Report frames shall be transmitted using DMG MCS 0.

 Editor: Modify Section 10.6.7.4 as follows